More women have joined Germany's executive boards — but not many | DW | 27.10.2021

 Publicly listed companies are also required by law to publish targets for increasing the share of women on their boards.
 However, they have the right to set a "target of zero," meaning they aim to add no women to the board.

-This year, 37 of the 160 companies on Germany's main stock indexes are currently committed to this target of zero, down from 55 companies last year.
-Oddly enough, two former German startups, Delivery Hero and HelloFresh, are the only DAX-40 companies that still have no plans to have women on their boards as of September 2021.
+This year, 37 of the 160 companies on Germany's main stock indexes currently have this target of zero, down from 55 companies last year.
+Two former German startups, Delivery Hero and HelloFresh, are the only DAX-40 companies that still have no plans to have women on their boards as of September 2021.